abayo-luc/techteamberlin_backend_challenge/README.md

 ## Search article by title

 `GET /search?searchQuery=value`
-This endpoint takes a search query as request parameter and return a list of articles from the database where the articles title matches the search query.
+This endpoint takes a search query as queru param and return a list of articles from the database where the articles title matches the search query.
 The result includes an id, a creation timestamp, the title, the url, the language and the author.